lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ## In-session Exercise (30 minutes): Team data for simulation
 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">

+### Navigate to the data UI at mtl.how/data.
+Remember that this is on the VA's SharePoint so it works best with Internet Explorer.

+You should have all the same permissions here as you do normally in the VA.
+It may take a minute the first time you do it, but it'll get faster as you return to it subsequently.
+After you navigate to your facility, scroll down and you will see two team data folders: one called "data UI" and one called "sim UI"

 ### When you click the "Get Team Data Table for Sim UI" button, it produces a table of descriptive team data.

 a.
 This is a different table from the one you generated last time by selecting the clinics that make up your team and then clicking "Get *Patient Level* Data."